-NLC is launching a new Community of Practice (CoP) for 12 selected city teams to help cities work in partnership with their postsecondary institutions and community partners to remove barriers to basic needs such as food, housing, childcare, mental health services, transportation, or digital access for postsecondary students.
 Unmet basic needs often derail students’ efforts to attain postsecondary credentials, which negatively impacts their ability to succeed in the workforce.
+Nearly three-in-five postsecondary students today experience a basic needs deficiency.
+NLC is proud to announce a new Community of Practice (CoP) for 13 selected city teams to help cities work in partnership with their postsecondary institutions and community partners to remove barriers to basic needs such as food, housing, childcare, mental health services, transportation, or digital access for postsecondary students.

-- Develop Greater Awareness Regarding the Basic Needs Gaps of your City’s Postsecondary Students;
+- Develop Greater Awareness Regarding the Basic Needs Gaps of Their City’s Postsecondary Students;

 - Develop Vison, Goals and Action Plans;